 - Why is it important to vote in judicial elections and merit retention elections?

 - What exactly does a judge do?

-- Judicial Candidate Voluntary Self-Disclosure Statements: The statements, offered by The Florida Bar’s Constitutional Judiciary Committee, give county and circuit judicial candidates the opportunity to share information about their history, credentials and other relevant information with voters.
+- Judicial Candidate Voluntary Self-Disclosure Statements: The statements, offered every two years by The Florida Bar’s Constitutional Judiciary Committee, give county and circuit judicial candidates the opportunity to share information about their history, credentials and other relevant information with voters.

 - The Florida Division of Elections has information about candidates, election laws and more.

 - Sources of authority and guidance regarding political activity by judges and judicial campaigns.
 This page includes links to many of the laws, rules and opinions governing candidates running for judicial office.

 - Canon 7 of the Florida Code of Judicial Conduct